MUTOR-2/HistoryAndPracticeOfMultimedia/_units/02/index.md

 https://elearning.hfmt-hamburg.de/pluginfile.php/7172/mod_resource/content/1/Norbert_Wiener_Cybernetics.pdf

 ### Information Theory

+The year 1945 marked a new beginning in the history of the Western world.
+Fascism and nationalism have plunged almost the entire civilized world into a war of annihilation, to which the United States responded with an unparalleled rearmament.
+In the course of this mobilization, in addition to the atomic bomb, which helped to finally end the world war, the US Army Ordnance started to develop the ENIAC (Electronic Numerical Integrator And Computer), the first digital computer, in 1943.
+At the same time, Leo Szilárd (1898-1964), John von Neumann (1903-1957) and Norbert Wiener (1894-1964) laid the mathematical foundations of information theory.
+It was Wiener who invented the word "cybernetics" in 1947 as an umbrella term for the science of "communication and control in the animal and the machine".
+We should  note that the ENIAC, completed in late 1945, was by no means the first digital computer: The Z3 computer built by Conrad Zuse was finished four years ealier but never put to use.

+Parallel to the spread of cybernetics in the exact sciences, principles of serial music increasingly determined compositional development.
+In 1949 Olivier Messiaen composed the piano etude "Mode de valeurs et d'intensités," influenced by Webern, which is generally considered the beginning of this musical direction.
+A direction that was eventually taken up and further developed by the young composers of the early Darmstadt School (Pierre Boulez, Luigi Nono, Karlheinz Stockhausen, and others).
+Both approaches, information theory and serial music, have in common a thinking in quantizable, statistically detectable units of information.
+Iannis Xenakis consequently introduced the concept of stochastics into musical discourse in his 1955 critique of "linear counterpoint".

+Information theory, as a still very young field of science, still raised numerous questions in its heuristic application to music.
+In retrospect, many of these assumptions were utopian and hardly verifiable; one can therefore call this phase in computer music, which lasted roughly until 1970, the "speculative phase".
+Without extensive knowledge of the mechanisms of hearing, which hardly went beyond Helmholtz's research, information theory seemed at least to give composers a tool with which to organize the almost endless possibilities of electronic, as well as acoustic, music.

+The American pioneer of computer music Lejaren Hiller (1924-1992) gave two lectures on information theory and computer music at the International Summer Courses for New Music in Darmstadt in 1963.
+His conception of musical information density was informed by statistics and the mathematical foundations of communication theory.
+Hiller's diagrams comparing the information speeds of selected compositions from Mozart to Hindemith (measured in bits per second) seem strange from the distance of 40 years, but they corresponded to a widespread way of thinking at that time.

+Iannis Xenakis (1922-2001), who also worked for a time as an architect under Le Corbusier, was certainly the most publicly celebrated computer composer.
+He drew his inspiration, along with ancient Greek mythology, from complex geometric figures and statistical procedures known as stochastics.
+In "Formalized Music: Thought and Mathematics in Composition" (1971), in some ways the counterpart to Messiaen's "Technique de mon language musical," Xenakis describes the mathematical prerequisites for his work, his thinking in terms of densities and probabilities, which is also motivated by his early criticism of total serialism (the variant of serial music in which all musical parameters are subject to the principle of series).

+In Germany, the Bonn phonetician Werner Meyer-Eppler (1913 - 1960), who died young, exerted a major influence on composers such as Herbert Eimert (1897-1972) and Karlheinz Stockhausen (* 1928).
+Meyer-Eppler was concerned with the fundamentals of information theory and its application to phonetics and speech synthesis.
+Although Karlheinz Stockhausen in principle did not use computers for composing, his thinking was strongly influenced by information theory and the formalization of musical processes.
+His main theoretical work "Wie die Zeit vergeht" (How Time Passes) deals with the phenomenon of musical time as a continuum from the frequency of a single tone to the large-scale form of opera.
+The "Electronic Study II", composed and realized in 1954, is still entirely in the tradition of total serialism.
+It is exemplary of a utopianism that strives to subject all musical parameters to the same laws - and at the same time fails to do so.

+A companion of Stockhausen in the late 1950s is Gottfried Michael Koenig (b.
+1926), who worked at the Studio for Electronic Music in Cologne 1954- 64 and as a staff member and director of the Institute for Sonology in Utrecht 1964-86 (the institute was reestablished in The Hague in 1986).
+There he developed the computer programs Projekt 1 to 3 and SSP.
+The following explanation can be found on Koenig's homepage2:

+"The Sound Synthesis Program SSP was created soon after 1971, after the Institute of Sonology at the University of Utrecht (Holland) had received its own computer.
+It was intended to serve the experimental exploration of a concept at which electronic music produced in analog studios had found its limit: the representation of sound as a sequence of amplitudes in time.
+It seemed appealing to use for this purpose the procedures of aleatoric and group element selection tested in Project 1 and Project 2, in order to fill the area between stationary and noisy sounds.
+This approach does not follow an acoustic model (imitation of known sounds), but relies on empirically finding pre-unknown sounds by systematically permuting the elements of an initial position.
+Since the initial positions can be cataloged, it was assumed that the resulting sound structures would also be able to be systematically described."

 Popular approach in the 1950s to determine the information content of media.
 Its strict application to music is hardly comprehensible today. https://elearning.hfmt-hamburg.de/pluginfile.php/7166/mod_page/content/1/Hiller.png?time=1588358838687 Measurement of information content of music according to Lejaren Hiller